snpsuen/Internal_Access_Istio_Service_Mesh/README.md

 kubectl apply -f https://raw.githubusercontent.com/snpsuen/Intra-K8s_Access_Istio_Service_Mesh/main/manifests/service-mesh-vs.yaml
 ~~~

-Now land in the home page (index.html) on meshfront-service via the given load balancing VIP or node port of one of the K8s hosts, and select a backend service to access.
+Land in the home page (index.html) on meshfront-service via the given load balancing VIP or node port of one of the K8s hosts, and select a backend service to access.

 ![Meshfront landing page](Interneal_service_mesh_portal_cut.jpg)